Its-Ario/NazrSabz/CONTRIBUTING.md

 ### **1. Fork the Repository**

-First, you'll need to **fork** the main PortLib repository.
+First, you'll need to **fork** the main NazrSabz repository.
 A fork is your own personal copy of the project on GitHub.

 ### **2. Clone Your Fork**